Weedbusters

 What can I do to get rid of it?

-1. Leave for natural succession (8-20 years): can be accelerated by felling plants in sites of dense native vegetation, allowing native species to overtop Hakea.
+Note: Where natural regeneration is the objective, needlebush (hakea) can be left uncontrolled for natural succession (8-20 years): can be accelerated by felling plants in sites of dense native vegetation, allowing native species to overtop it.
 Best in winter to maximise regeneration and minimise fire risk.

 CAUTION: When using any herbicide or pesticide, PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and directions for the purchase, use and storage of the product, are followed and adhered to.